Prepare yourself for a massive shock: What if we were to say that having a six-pack doesn’t necessarily mean that you have a strong core?

 The core area is the center of the body.
 The muscles in this area stabilize the spine, so a strong core will support your body in every movement.

-Here are the top benefits of core training:
+Here are the top benefits of core workouts:

 - Core exercises improve balance and stability.